ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 Notifications inform SharePoint site owners or site admins when a site is inactive for a specified number of months.
 To keep the site, the notification recipients should select the **Certify site** button in the notification email.
 Once certified, Site lifecycle management doesn't check the site's activity for one year.

-See the table below to learn more about how the inactive site policy behaves based on the selected enforcment action:
+See the following table to learn more about how the inactive site policy behaves based on the selected enforcement action:

 |Enforcement action|Policy behavior|
 |---|---|